Automated Packaging Systems Technician

 Develop Mechanical Skills

-You will have the opportunity to engage in tasks that allow you to remove, repair and, if needed, replace worn out or defective components.
+You will engage in tasks that allow you to remove, repair and, if needed, replace worn-out or defective components.

 Develop Automation Skills

-Several courses that build on developing automation skills are included in the program such as DC and AC electricity, packaging systems equipment control, electromechanical componentry and basic PLCs.
+Several courses that build on developing automation skills are included in the program such as DC and AC electricity, packaging systems equipment control, electromechanical componentry, and programmable logic controllers (PLC).

-The program is comprised of courses that allow you to discover and learn basic mechanical, electrical, fluid power and automation skills.
+The program is comprised of courses that allow you to discover and learn basic mechanical, electrical, fluid power, and automation skills.
 The program is aligned with the packaging industry; however, the skills you will develop will allow you to pursue opportunities throughout industry in general.
-Wherever machines are creating value in the economy, your skills will be valued.
+Wherever there is manufacturing and automation, your skills will be valued.

 Automated Packaging Systems Technician is Part of a Career Pathway